Table of Contents

 Part of the success of self-led learning programs is that your salespeople don’t have to wait for their sales manager to have the time to practice with them, or clear time in their schedules and pause their other work tasks to attend a group lecture.

 Freeing employees to control their own learning can only succeed when you combine it with a framework within which they can learn.
 Otherwise, even adult students can quickly feel bewildered, overwhelmed, and unsure of where to start.

 It’s valuable to provide your salespeople with a basket of learning tools like Second Nature, a Learning Management System, and access to selected online courses like those at Khan Academy or LinkedIn Learning, to guide them towards the content and skills that will help them the most.

 Without this kind of support, there’s a risk that your employees might get lost in a sea of information, or head along paths that won’t bring them the skills or knowledge they need.

-When you use self-led learning to empower sellers to choose when, where, why, what, and how they carry out their sales training, you could get a wonderful surprise.
+When you use self-led learning to empower sellers to choose when, where, why, what, and how they carry out their sales training and coaching, you could get a wonderful surprise.
 Although self-led sales training might seem like a leap of faith, the ability to control their own learning experiences can bring many benefits to your sales department, L&D personnel, and even your company’s bottom line.